Regrada Documentation

 macOS / Linux

-The installer downloads a prebuilt binary and installs it to ~/.local/bin/regrada.
-If regrada isn't found, add ~/.local/bin to your PATH.
+The installer downloads a prebuilt binary and installs it to /usr/local/bin/regrada when that directory is writable.
+Otherwise it falls back to ~/.local/bin/regrada.
+If regrada isn't found, add the printed install directory to your PATH.

 Windows